AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/description/Game.md

-Alone in the woods, players are invited to explore the old-growth rocky pine forests, jagged shale barrens, and lush cove forests while being challenged to survive using the strategies of those who lived there, and to learn to live in a land with a mind of its own.
+Alone in the woods, players can explore the old-growth rocky pine forests, jagged shale barrens, and lush cove forests.
+They'll be challenged to discover the survival strategies of the indigenous peoples that lived here.
+Could *you* survive in a land with a mind of its own?